wtk-dev/scalewize-website/LIBRECHAT_AUTH_SETUP.md

 # LibreChat Authentication & Multi-Tenancy Setup

-This document explains how authentication works between ScaleWize AI and LibreChat, enabling secure multi-tenant access with organization-specific configurations.
+This document explains how authentication works between Henly AI and LibreChat, enabling secure multi-tenant access with organization-specific configurations.

 ## 🔐 Authentication Architecture

 ### Overview
-ScaleWize AI uses a **JWT-based authentication system** to seamlessly integrate with LibreChat while maintaining multi-tenant isolation.
+Henly AI uses a **JWT-based authentication system** to seamlessly integrate with LibreChat while maintaining multi-tenant isolation.
 Each user gets their own authenticated session in LibreChat with organization-specific configurations.

 ### Flow Diagram
 ```